Room Metadata | Dyte Docs

 The

-meta object also emits events for indicating the change in the connection
+meta object also emits for indicating the change in the connection state

 disconnected